 You often hear amateur golfers say that they play their best golf once they stop caring, or at the beginning of the year after a bit of lay off from golf.
-Often attributing it to not having any expectation and therefore being more relaxed and loose out there.
+Often attributing it to not having any expectations on the golf course and therefore being more relaxed and loose out there.
 Then once they start seeing some good results they start pressing again and expect those results to repeat themselves and their game falls apart for a while.
 Sound familiar?

-Most of us have had our encounters with Expectation and have witnessed the destruction she can do to a golf game, but does Expectation always have to be our enemy?
+Most of us have had our encounters with Expectation on the golf course and have witnessed the destruction she can do to our game, but does Expectation always have to be our enemy?

 People always talk about setting a Goal if you want to achieve something.
 That it’s healthy and helps you accomplish the things you’re striving towards.
 By definition, the often helpful Goal is “An observable and measurable end result having one or more objectives to be achieved within a more or less fixed time frame”.
 Where our often destructive enemy Expectation is defined as “A strong belief that something will happen or be the case in the future”.

 So why are one of these helpful and one of these so often hindering to amateur golfers?
 Would you set a Goal if you didn’t have a strong belief that it will happen?
 Don’t expectations usually have a measurable end result?
 So what’s the difference?